Navid200/xDrip/docs/Nightscout/DatabaseBackup.md

 [Google Cloud Nightscout](./GoogleCloud.md) >> Backup

 You must have Nightscout [installed and operational](./GoogleCloud.md) for this to work.
-A video clip is included to assist with the instructions.
+A video clip is included to complement the instructions.

 **Backup**
 Open a [terminal](./Terminal.md), and select "Backup MongoDB and variables" from the Data submenu.